-During the past 17th Common Criteria Conference that took place in Amsterdam in 2018, our team presented a tool that could bring a breath of fresh air to this scenario.
+During the 17th Common Criteria Conference that took place in Amsterdam in 2018, our team presented a tool that could bring a breath of fresh air to this scenario.
 The tool was improved during 2019 and we managed to make it better, presenting the improvements in the 18th Common Criteria Conference in Singapore, during October 2019.
-Last year we showed this tool in the ICCC2020 with the talk "2020 Statistics Report.
-Is the industry surviving to lockdown?"
+In 2020 we showed this tool in the ICCC2020 with the talk "2020 Statistics Report.
+Is the industry surviving to lockdown?" and, last year, we used this tools for ICCC21 in the conference :"2021 CC Statistic Report".